-The proposed building is located in the south easterly side of the site where it be visible given the flat nature of the land.
-However, it would be read against the glasshouse horticultural operation and its height would not be significantly untoward in its agricultural setting to warrant the submission of an EIA.
+The proposed development would be visible given the flat nature of the land.
+However, it would be read against the backcloth of interspersed hedge lines and trees.
+Its height would not be significantly untoward in its agricultural setting to warrant the submission of an EIA.